08.07.08

-As I posted last week, getting my blog hacked forced a wordpress upgrade to v2.5.1 however it also caused a problem I had previously been unaware of, the Wordpress Blank Screen of Death.
+As I posted last week, getting my blog hacked forced a wordpress upgrade to v2.5.1 however it also caused a problem I had previously been unaware of, the WordPress Blank Screen of Death.
 This is basically where under some circumstances, you get a blank plain white screen instead of the page you were looking for.
 In my case, I was completely locked out of the admin screens and could do nothing with the blog apart from post comments!

-This post is going to take you on a journey, one that starts with following standard debugging techniques that I’ve learned from years of experience in the IT industry and ends in a discovery so surprising, it’s made me question the fundamental quality of the whole blogging phenomena that is Wordpress (Wordpress is the blogging software this blog uses and is arguably one of the most popular).
+This post is going to take you on a journey, one that starts with following standard debugging techniques that I’ve learned from years of experience in the IT industry and ends in a discovery so surprising, it’s made me question the fundamental quality of the whole blogging phenomena that is WordPress (WordPress is the blogging software this crossfit blog uses and is arguably one of the most popular).
 I started off as anyone should when faced with a new and unfamiliar problem, by doing some research:

-What I found was that this appears to be a common Wordpress problem suffered by many bloggers and can arise in many possible situations e.g.:
+What I found was that this appears to be a common WordPress problem suffered by many bloggers and can arise in many possible situations e.g.:

 - After writing a comment and clicking Submit.